The “SVG control package” is a library written in pascal for rendering SVG graphics.

 SVG or “Scalable Vector Graphics” is an XML based format developed by the “World Wide Web Consortium” for 2D vector graphics.

-SVG source files are human readable.
-It is an open format.
 Most graphic applications offer functionality for producing SVG images or at least support the format for exporting.
 Also most internet browser can display SVG graphics.

 - For automatic generation of raster images, icons, glyphs, png etc.

 - CAD applications

 SVG graphics are not the most efficient to use in an application.
 A bitmap will always be much faster to render on the screen than a SVG graphic, but unlike a bitmap, the SVG graphic will scale without losing quality, and, you can always make a bitmap from an SVG but not the other way around.